Homes for Sale in Short Pump: Prices, Neighborhoods, and Schools

 Short Pump is an unincorporated community in the western part of Henrico County, roughly 12 miles west of downtown Richmond.
 It's centered around the intersection of West Broad Street (Route 250) and Pouncey Tract Road, and it stretches from roughly I-64 on the south to Twin Hickory on the north.

-The area takes its name from a colonial-era water pump that stood along the old Three Chopt Road, which was one of the original east-west routes through Virginia.
+The area takes its name from a colonial-era water pump that stood along the old Three Chopt Road, one of the original east-west routes through Virginia.
 Today, Three Chopt Road still runs through the heart of the community, connecting many of the best neighborhoods.

 Why Families Choose Short Pump